Loot defines level-based loot tables of items, equipment and other content.

 Loot Tables #

-Loot tables are defind for a level range – either the first found or all matching loot tables will be used.
+Loot tables are defind for an optional level check (e.g. level 1-10, below 20 or above 30, etc.) – either the first found or all matching loot tables will be used.

 The player kills a level 10 enemy, table 1 is used.